zach-delong/S3G/README.md

 - [ ] Consider consolidating test projects into one project
 - [ ] Covert common *.md tags to HTML
 - [ ] Build a homepage with treeview navigation

-## Containerization

-The containerization is still in a prototype stage, but you can build the project using the included dockerfile.
-The `build.sh` script should build the project, run unit tests, and run integration tests.
-It will also produce an image you could use to run the code if you mounted your own site and output directory, but you'll have to write your own container to consume this one for now.